Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Visual RAAG subgroups of right-angled Coxeter groups

+Towards a contradiction, we assume that there exists some non-trivial $g\in A_\Delta$ such that $\phi(g) =1$.
+Then there is a disk diagram $D$ whose boundary label is a word in $\Lambda$-edges which represents $\phi(g)$.
+We will put this word in a certain normal form which will be defined in terms of the configuration of hyperplanes in $D$.

+To define the normal form, we first show that the set of all hyperplanes can be partitioned into subsets that we call ``closed chains of hyperplanes'' (see Definition~\ref{def:hyperplane-chain} and Figure~\ref{fig:closed-chain}).
+Properties of hyperplanes and closed chains can be translated into information about the graph $\Theta$ and vice versa (see Observations~\ref{obs:C2},~\ref{obs:lambda_paths}, and~\ref{obs:intersecting_chains}).
+Next, we prove, in Lemma~\ref{lem:special-chain}, that we can fix a particular closed chain $\mathcal H$ which is ``maximally nested'' in a certain sense.
+Specifically, $\mathcal H$ has a distinguished hyperplane $H_0$, such that every other closed chain either intersects $H_0$ or is separated from the rest of $\mathcal H$ by $H_0$ (see Figure~\ref{fig:special-chain}).

+Our normal form is defined in terms of the fixed closed chain $\mathcal H$.
+We first choose a basepoint $p$ on $\partial D$ which is the endpoint of an edge of $\partial D$ dual to $H_0$.
+(This has the effect of possibly replacing our original element $g\in A_\Delta$ with a conjugate.)
+Let $w$ be the label of $\partial D$ read clockwise starting at $p$.
+We show in Claim~\ref{claim:lambda-edge-right} that $w$, $D$ and $\mathcal H$ may be replaced by an equivalent word $\tilde w$ and corresponding disk diagram $\tilde D$ and maximally nested closed chain $\widetilde{\mathcal H}$, with the property that the $\Lambda$-edges in $\tilde w$ coming from $\widetilde{\mathcal H}$ are ``as far right as possible'', i.e.~it is not possible to swap one of these $\Lambda$-edges with a $\Lambda$-edge to its right by a commutation relation.
+We consider $\tilde w$ to be a word in normal form representing $\phi(g)$.

-To complete the proof of Theorem~\ref{thm:2cpt}, we will put $u$ in a certain normal form which will be defined in terms of the configuration of hyperplanes in $D$.
-The proof will then consist of analyzing hyperplanes in this disk diagram, to show that if $\mathcal R_1$--$\mathcal R_4$ are satisfied, then the normal form is violated.
+Finally, to complete the proof of Theorem~\ref{thm:2cpt}, we will show (by analyzing interactions between closed chains in $\tilde D$) that if $\mathcal R_1$--$\mathcal R_4$ are satisfied, then the normal form is violated.

 Before we embark on the proof, we need to develop some preliminaries on disk diagrams, and on transferring information from the disk diagram $D$ to the graph $\Theta$.
-In what follows, we assume that $D$ is a disk diagram whose boundary is a word in $\L$-edges.
-Note that unlike in the proofs of Lemmas~\ref{lem:4cycle} and~\ref{lem:cycles}, we are now working in $W_\G$ rather than $A_\Delta$, so the hyperplanes are labeled by generators of $W_\G$ rather than by $\L$-edges.
+In what follows, we assume that $D$ is a disk diagram whose boundary is a word $w$ in the RACG $W_\Gamma$.
+Unlike in the proofs of Lemmas~\ref{lem:4cycle} and~\ref{lem:cycles}, we are now working in $W_\G$ rather than $A_\Delta$, so the edges and hyperplanes of $D$ are labeled by generators of $W_\G$ rather than elements of $A_\Delta$ corresponding to $\L$-edges.
+As the words $w$ we consider are the images of elements of $A_\Delta$ under $\phi$, they have a natural decomposition into $\L$-edges.

-We associate a color to each component of $\L$.
-Each hyperplane then inherits the color corresponding to the component of $\L$ in which its label lies.
-Thus, the two edges of $\partial D$ constituting a $\L$-edge are dual to hyperplanes of the same color.
+We associate a color (red and green) to each component of $\L$.
+Each hyperplane of $D$ then inherits the color corresponding to the component of $\L$ in which its label lies.
+Thus, two edges of $\partial D$ contained in the same $\L$-edge are dual to hyperplanes of the same color.

 \begin{obs} If $\Theta$ satisfies $\mathcal R_2$, then no two hyperplanes of the same color intersect.
 This is because if two hyperplanes intersect, then their labels are distinct and commute, and so are connected by a $\G$-edge.
 Thus they cannot be in the same component of $\L$, since each component of $\L$ is an induced subgraph of $\Theta$, by $\mathcal R_2$. \end{obs} The hyperplanes of $D$ can be partitioned into ``closed chains of hyperplanes,'' as described in Definition~\ref{def:hyperplane-chain} below.
 Although the proof of Theorem~\ref{thm:2cpt} only uses disk diagrams whose boundary labels are words in $\L$-edges, the definition below applies to slightly more general disk diagrams, as this will be needed in Section~\ref{sec:reflections}.